floooh/oryol/code/Modules/Render/README.md

 ### Concepts

-#### The RenderFacade
+#### The Render facade (FIXME: OBSOLETE)

-The RenderFacade class is the public interface to the Render module.
+The Render facade class is the public interface to the Render module.
 Before 3D rendering can start, a RenderFacade singleton object must be created which sets up an application window, the GL context and the default frame buffer.

-The RenderFacade class interface is roughly split into 3 method groups:
+The Render facade class interface is roughly split into 3 method groups:

 * **Resource Management:** methods for creating and destroying resource objects
 * **Apply Methods:** these methods apply state for the following Draw method